• Menu

 From the trailhead at Gore Creek Campground, follow the trail that was once Highway 6 for 3.5 miles until you reach a junction.
 Turn right to continue the trail to Vail Pass.
 From here, continue on a descending hike to Copper Mountain.
 This is a very popular descent for bikers who usually ride a shuttle up to the top of Vail Pass and bike down to Copper Mountain.

 Vail Pass National Recreation Trail is not short of beautiful natural views.
-During this 9 mile long hike to Copper Mountain, you will be passing through evergreen and aspen forests, creeks, meadows, and fascinating mountain views.
+During this 9-mile long hike to Copper Mountain, you will be passing through evergreen and aspen forests, creeks, meadows, and fascinating mountain views.

-Tips for Biking/Hiking Vail Pass Trail
+Tips for biking and hiking Vail Pass Trail

 Vail Pass Trail Biker Colorado